What It’s Really Like to Live in San Miguel de Allende: Costs, Neighborhoods, Vibe, and Daily Life

 Cheaper Local Areas

 If you don’t need to be near Centro, you’ll find neighborhoods further out where rentals start around $500 a month.
 These will be more basic and not as centrally located, but if your budget is tight, they’re worth considering.
-These include Colonia San Antonio, Atascadero, or Santa Julia.
+These include Colonia San Antonio, Atascadero, or Santa Julia, and they can fit well into a broader cost of living in Mexico on $2,000 a month budget.

 Utilities: Often Included, Easy to Manage